adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 but it also isn't.
 The game is about agency and emancipation, but it also undermines player agency by presenting a scripted binary as freedom.

+edit.: Changed "surgery" for "medical transitioning" toward the end.

 [^1]: A similar, albeit not identical argument, appears in Fisher's *The
     Weird and The Eerie*, as well as Hbomberguy's video essay